If we assume a discrete set of events, our initial probability distribution function can be given by

 \begin{array}{cc} f_1(x_1,x_2) &=0\\

-f_2(x_1,x_2) &=0,\end{array}
+f_2(x_1,x_2) &=0,\end{array}.

 $$

-which we Taylor expand to obtain
+We Taylor expand to obtain

 $$